meetoseh/backend/docs/redis/keys.md

   prompt uid, followed by the interactive prompt uid.
 If the message is to fill, the remainder of the message must be the new value to store in the local cache, otherwise the remainder is ignored.

+- `ps:interactive_prompts:meta:push_cache`: used to purge backend instances local cache for the local cache key `interactive_prompts:{uid}:meta`.
+The values are just strings representing the uid of the interactive prompt whose meta information should be purged